eduardoagarcia/shef/README.md

 - `.operationResults`: Map of operation success/failure results by ID

 > [!NOTE]
-> Undefined variables will always evaluate to the boolean value of `false`
+> Undefined variables will always evaluate to the string value of `"false"`

 ## Conditional Execution